Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Analysis of Approximation and Pass Complexity

 \section{Analysis of Approximation and Pass Complexity}

-There are several values that will be tied together to provide the approximation analysis.
+There are several values that we tie together to provide the approximation analysis.
 One of them is $\sizelimit$.
-Another one is the number of phases we have, let that be $\phases$.
-In phase $i$ the algorithm makes $\tau_i$ passes; $\tau_i$ will be computed implicitly in the following way.
-A phase will be executed as long as there are at least $\delta |M|$ active free vertices.
-To upper-bound $\tau_i$ from this condition, we use the fact that there are at most $|M| / \eps$ different labels active edges can have in one phase.
-Then, except for at most $n / \sizelimit$ many active free vertices, each active free vertex is either reducing a label or backtracking from an edge which label it has reduced previously.
+Another one is the number of phases we have, let that value be $\phases$.
+In phase $i$ the algorithm makes $\tau_i$ passes; $\tau_i$ is computed implicitly in the following way.
+A phase is executed as long as there are at least $\delta |M|$ active free vertices.
+To upper-bound $\tau_i$ from this condition, we use the fact that there are at most $2 |M| / \eps$ different label updates the matched arcs can have in one phase.
+Then, except for at most $n / \sizelimit$ many active free vertices, each active free node is either reducing a label or backtracking from an arc whose label it has reduced previously.

-Then, we will show how much improvement in matching we make in each phase.
-Performing multiple phases gives us better approximation, at least as long as the matching we have so far is not a $(1+\eps)$-approximate one.
-The number of phases in terms of structure-size and number of active nodes is analyzed in \cref{lemma:number-of-phases}.
+Then, we show how much improvement in matching is made in a phase.
+Performing multiple phases gives better approximation, at least as long as the matching we have so far is not a $(1+\eps)$-approximate one.
+The number of phases in terms of structure-size and the number of active nodes is analyzed in \cref{lemma:number-of-phases}.